almond cheesecake truffles

 - Broke the cookies into smaller pieces and blitz in the food processor until you get fine crumbs.

-- Blitz toasted almonds in the food processor until you get crumbs.
+- Blitz toasted almonds in the food processor until you get fine crumbs.

-- Chop white chocolate, place in a heatproof bowl and place over a pan of simmering water.
+- Broke white chocolate, place in a heatproof bowl and place over a pan of simmering water.
 Stir until completely melted.
 Set aside.

 - Combine in a medium bowl cookie crumbs and toasted chopped almonds (leave some for the decoration).